On the generalized Nash problem for smooth germs and adjacencies of curve singularities: The valuative partial order

+Moreover, the multiplicities $m_i^E$ are also universally bounded by bounds only depending on the combinatorial type of $F$: otherwise, Formula~(\ref{ineqlocal}) would contradict the inequality $\nu_E(h)\leq n_F(h)$.

-This shows that the length of the multiplicity sequence of $E$ is bounded, and that the multiplicities appearing in it are also bounded.
-Since the multiplicity sequences of its prime components and the orders of contact of its pairs of components determine the combinatorial type of a divisor, the corollary is proven. \end{proof}
+Since the multiplicity sequences of the prime components of a given divisor and the orders of contact of its pairs of components determine the combinatorial type of the divisor, the corollary is proven.